Recycling Product News Logo

 Extended producer responsibility (EPR) for packaging is set to reshape the US packaging industry.
 AdobeStock

-While many producers and packaging companies are concerned about the new obligations, these groups can expect to see benefits through eco-modulation programs, such as a reduction in EPR fees and other compliance costs to reward producers who innovate to make their packaging systems more sustainable.
+While many producers and packaging companies are concerned about new obligations, those who adopt sustainable practices early can benefit through eco-modulation programs, which reduce EPR fees and other compliance costs to reward sustainable innovation.

 What is eco-modulation in EPR?